Jennifer K. Stuller is a rebellion built on hope.

 At a Glance

 Grew up by the City by the Bay.
 Moved to Seattle in the 1990s.
 (Who didn’t?!?)
-Made a home in the Emerald City; Studied in the Comparative History of Ideas; Co-Founded GeekGirlCon; Contracted and/or collaborated with Humanities Washington, SIFF, MoPOP, Comics Arts Conference, The Whedon Studies Association
+Made a home in the Emerald City; Studied in the Comparative History of Ideas; Co-Founded GeekGirlCon; Contracted and/or collaborated with Humanities Washington, SIFF, MoPOP, Comics Arts Conference, Association for the Study of Buffy+ (formerly, The WSA)

 Favorite Female Super and Action Heroes: